 In this article, we’re going to look at the main factors affecting the price of various hot water heater systems.
 We’ll examine different models and categories of hot water heaters and explain their pluses and minuses.
 We’ll explain the basic costs of purchasing and installing a unit, but also cover some factors you may not have considered, such as site access and government rebates.

-There are six main factors that determine the price of a new hot water system installation or upgrade.
+There are eight main factors that determine the price of a new hot water system installation or upgrade.

-The type of hot water system and its size is the main factor in price.
+The type of hot water system and its size is generally the biggest factor in price.

 There are four main types of hot water systems, along with a variety of sub-types in each category.
 Here’s a summary.
 This table only includes the equipment itself.
 Other factors add additional costs.

 |Electric – “Storage” type||$450 (25 L)||$1900 (400 L)|

 |Gas – “Storage” type||$850 (135 L)||$1700 (360 L)|